Psychology and Human Development

 - Through our partnership with the Massachusetts General Hospital Institute for Health Professionals, Wheelock students can minor in Communication Sciences and Disorders in preparation for applying to a Master of Science Program in Speech Language Pathology.

 Field experience starts in your first semester.
 You'll have the opportunity to observe human behavior and development firsthand in settings throughout Greater Boston.
-Potential field sites include early childhood learning centers, community centers, Head Start programs, hospitals and human service agencies.
+Potential field sites include early childhood learning centers, community centers, Head Start programs, hospitals, shelters, museums, and human service agencies.
 You can also pursue individual interests through independent study projects and research with faculty.

 Acquiring a Unique Skill Set